ssowers2/datafun-05-sql-project/README.md

 2. create_tables.sql: Contains SQL statements to create new tables.
 3. insert_data.sql: Contains SQL statements to insert data into the tables.

-## Step 3: Create Python Script
+## Step 3: Create Python Scripts
-1. Write a Python script to execute the SQL statements from the files above.
-Example script name: db01_setup.py.
+1. Write a Python script for dropping, creating, and inserting tables and wrie a python script for deleting and updating records.
+Example script name: db01_setup.py or db02_features.py.
 2. import sqlite3

 ## Connect to SQLite database (it will be created if it doesn't exist)